dx9824/XuDong.github.io/_pages/about.md

 My research interests include

-- Science Communication
+- Public Communication
-- Government public relations
+- Human-machine Interaction
 - Computational Communication

 As the first or corresponding author on 6 CSSCI papers and 3 SSCI articles, I have published my works.
 Details are provided below.

+# 📖 Educations
+<span id="educations"></span>
+- *2025.08 - 2026.07*, Department of Communication and New Media, National University of Singapore, Singapore.
+- *2023.09 - now*, School of Journalism and Communication, Renmin University of China, Beijing, China.
+- *2020.09 - 2023.06*, School of Journalism and Communication, Xiamen University, Xiamen, Fujian Province, China.
+- *2016.09 - 2020.06*, School of Journalism and Communication, Shandong University, Jinan, Shandong Province, China.

 # 🔥 News
+- *2025.05*: &nbsp;🎉🎉 A paper is published by International Journal of Public Opinion Research.
+(SSCI)
 - *2025.02*: &nbsp;🎉🎉 I won the top student paper in PR division in 2025ICA.
 (Award)
 - *2025.02*: &nbsp;🎉🎉 A paper is published by Cyberpsychology, Behavior, and Social Networking.
 (SSCI)
 - *2024.12*: &nbsp;🎉🎉 A paper is published by Chinese Journal of Journalism and Communication(国际新闻界).
 (CSSCI)
 - *2024.09*: &nbsp;🎉🎉 A paper is accepted by Journalism Research（新闻大学）.
 (CSSCI)
 - *2024.05*: &nbsp;🎉🎉 A paper is published by Online Information Review.
 (SSCI)
 - *2024.05*: &nbsp;🎉🎉 Two papers are accepted by AEJMC.
 (Top conference)
-- *2024.04*: &nbsp;🎉🎉 A paper is published by Shanghai Journalism (新闻记者）.
-(CSSCI)
-- *2024.03*: &nbsp;🎉🎉 A papers is published by Studies in Science of Science (科学学研究）.
-(CSSCI)
-- *2024.01*: &nbsp;🎉🎉 Two papers are accepted by the 2024 ICA Conference.
-(Top conference)
-- *2023.12*: &nbsp;🎉🎉 A paper is accepted by Journalism Research（新闻大学）.
-(CSSCI)

 # 📝 Publications
 <div class='paper-box'><div class='paper-box-image'><div><div class="badge">AI Use and Loneliness</div><img src='images/loneliness.png' alt="sym" width="100%"></div></div>